 In January 2006, in connection with our acquisition of EnviroSystems through a reverse merger (the "Merger"), we issued 6,400,000 shares of restricted common stock to the holders of EnviroSystems preferred stock and holders of options and warrants to purchase EnviroSystems preferred stock.
+Immediately prior to the Merger, the EnviroSystems preferred stockholders held 2,524,472 shares of EnviroSystems preferred stock and warrants and options to purchase up to an additional 838,850 shares of EnviroSystems preferred stock, for an aggregate of 3,363,322 shares of EnviroSystems' preferred stock on a fully diluted basis.
+All of such preferred shares, including preferred shares underlying options and warrants, were exchanged for 6,400,000 shares of our common stock, which resulted in a conversion ratio of approximately 1,902880 shares of our common stock for each share of EnviroSystems preferred stock, on a fully diluted basis.
+Accordingly, of the 6,400,000 shares of our common stock issued in the Merger, 4,833,469 shares represent shares issued in exchange for shares of preferred stock, 583,201 shares represent shares of common stock issuable upon the exercise of warrants to purchase EnviroSystems preferred stock and 983,329 shares represent shares issuable upon the exercise of options to purchase EnviroSystems preferred stock.
 The shares of our common stock issued in the Merger were issued in reliance on the exemption from registration afforded by Section 4(2) and Regulation D (Rule 506) under the Securities Act of 1933, as amended (the "Securities Act") and corresponding provisions of state securities laws, which exempts transactions by an issuer not involving any public offering.
-We made this determination based upon representations made to us by EnviroSystems that each of such preferred stock holders were financial sophisticated and that less than 35 of such preferred stockholders were not "accredited investors" "within the meaning of Rule 501 of Regulation D promulgated under the Securities Act, and that such persons were acquiring such securities for investment purposes for their own respective accounts and not as nominees or agents, and not with a view to the resale or distribution, and that each such persons understood such securities may not be sold or otherwise disposed of without registration under the Securities Act or an applicable exemption therefrom
+We made this determination based upon representations made to us by EnviroSystems that each of such preferred stock holders were financial sophisticated and that less than 35 of such preferred stockholders were not "accredited investors" within the meaning of Rule 501 of Regulation D promulgated under the Securities Act, and that such per